 What is order fulfillment anyway, and why is it so important for your online store?

 Order fulfillment embodies the steps taken to get products to customers.
-The fulfillment process begins the moment a customer places an order on your site, and is completed once the customer’s order is received.
+The fulfillment process begins the moment a customer places an order on your site, and ends when the customer receives their order.

 Fulfillment can either be done in-house or outsourced to a 3PL (third-party logistics company).
 If you have a large inventory with a high stock-keeping unit SKU (stock keeping unit) count, partnering with a 3PL is highly beneficial.